joshanoid/Diamond-Kata/README.md

+# The Diamond Kata

+Given a character from the alphabet, print a diamond of its output with that character being the midpoint of the diamond.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).